Imaad-A-R/MazeRunner/README.md

 - A factorized path squashes together similar instructions (i.e., `FFF` = `3F`, `LL` = `2L`).
 - Spaces are ignored in the instruction sequence (only for readability: `FFLFF` = `FF L FF`)
 - The program takes as input a maze and print the path on the standard output.
-    - For this assignment, the path does not have to be the shortest one.
+    - By default, the program calculates the shortest path.
 - The program can take a path as input and verify if it's a legit one.

 ## How to run this software?